go-pg/sharding/README.md

 )

 // Users are sharded by AccountId, i.e. users with same account id are
-// placed on same shard.
+// placed on the same shard.
 type User struct {
 	TableName string `sql:"?shard.users"`